PokoNut/ENGL393H/docs/manual.md

 The name of a command always comes first.
 Technically, it is the name of the program we are trying to run.
 This may seem strange intitially, but every basic function of an operating system, when it comes down to it, is just a program.
 When you run a program from CLI, it searches for it in dedicated directories (usually /usr/bin/).
 Once the program is located, it may then be loaded from its file.

 ### Options
 The options of a command are parameters used to change the program's behavior.
 They are preceded by either a dash or a double dash.
+In this guide, I have ommitted many less-important options for clarity.
+Note that you can list arguments seperately (-a -b -c ...) or combine them (-abc) for the same effect.

 ### Arguments
 The arguments of a command are the actual values the program uses as input, such as a number, a file, or a text input.
+When supplying a directory as an argument, you may use "." to refer to the current directory and ".." to refer to the parent directory.

 ---

 ## Commonly Used Commands

----

 ### [ls]

-list directory contents
+Lists directory contents.

 Usage: